LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.2/index.en.md

 ![Python output](figures/4-2-3-4.png)

-Next, we make predictions using the test data and visualize the prediction results.
-Although the SARIMA model's prediction results still have room to improve, they are already much better than the ARIMA model.
+After predicting with the SARIMAX model using the test data, we visualize the outcomes.
+The predictions from the SARIMAX model show a marked improvement over the ARIMA model, reflecting its enhanced ability to capture the data's periodic characteristics.

 ```python
 data_sarimax['forecast'] = results.predict(start=24*5-48, end=24*5)